"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: Conclusion

 \section{Conclusion}

 In conclusion, we developed an explainable AI paradigm for explaining the differences between any two datasets in an interpretable manner.
-The suite of approaches proposed in this work could provide end users with insights and actionable clues to understand and mitigate the differences.
+The suite of approaches proposed in this work provides end users with insights and actionable clues to understand and mitigate the differences.
 With case studies and experiments that cover a variety of data modalities and common machine learning tasks, we demonstrate the comprehensiveness and adaptability of our methods.
-This framework could be useful for scientific applications in which one dataset is generated to have the same distribution as a real dataset.
-It could also be useful for detecting flaws in generated data for medical applications, where the data were generated to protect patient privacy.
-It could also be useful for understanding differences between models trained on two similar datasets and highlighting erroneous examples in specific regions of the space.
+Our framework is most useful for detecting biases in synthetic data, understanding erroneous examples in specific regions of the input space, and exploring the impact of discrepancies on model performance.
+Our study could potentially improve machine learning algorithm robustness in the real world by allowing researchers to examine changing factors, enabling future studies to improve generative algorithms, and other data science / exploratory data analysis applications.
+We envision future work focusing more on evaluation and the HCI aspect of this research direction, aiming to understand how practitioners can benefit most from our framework.